CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 against.
 The aim is to ensure a certain level of software quality and sustainability, and to lay out basic requiments needed for interoperability within the larger CLARIAH infrastructure.
+Only software that is built and maintained well will get used and thus provide value.

 The document is loosely derived from [earlier work to establish Software Quality Guidelines](https://github.com/CLARIAH/software-quality-guidelines/) within CLARIAH-CORE, but attempts to condense this